ashish1009/Kreator/README.md

 - TODO: In Renderer.hpp : Create Texture Library for storing already Loaded Textures and their ID
 - TODO: In RendererStats.h and Viewport.cpp : Make column widht size acc to font of Imgui
 - TODO: In ContentBrowserPanne.h : Move some other place.
+- TODO: In Component.hpp : Make Color and TextureComponent in base class
+- TODO: In Scene.cpp : Store color in sprite renderer Later